5A. JOZSEF LAPIKAS, born Vicze 1883, deceased 1936, buried Marisel,[1]

 The vessel "Potomac".[172]

-On 2-11-1921 arrived in New York on board the vessel Potomac, from Bremen, Germany,
+they arrive on 2-11-1921 in New York on board the vessel Potomac, from Bremen, Germany, and register as

 Maria Lapikas, 18 years old, single, born Predajna (CS),

-both of nationality : Czechoslovakia, Slovak, last place of residence 55 Zvolenska Zupa, Podbrezova, Czechoslovakia, where their father is Anton Lapikas.
+both of Czechoslovakian nationality, last place of residence 55 Zvolenska Zupa, Podbrezova, Czechoslovakia, where their father is Anton Lapikas.

 Their destination is 222 W. 122 Str.
 New York City, where they will join their uncle Joe Lapikas.